pivotal-cf/pivotal-ui/CORE_TEAM_DOCS.md

   - Update `CHANGELOG.md` with auto-generated release notes
   - Update `LATEST_CHANGES.md` with auto-generated release notes for the most recent change only

 1. Look over `LATEST_CHANGES.md` and clean up.
 Make sure any API changes are in the `breaking changes` section.
 Use the good version of `LATEST_CHANGES.md` as the new addition to `CHANGELOG.md`
 1. From root, run `./update_styleguide` to update local versions of components

-1. Put a copy of the most current major release in `old_styleguides`
-	1. `cd styleguide`
-	1. If you are releasing a new major version, add a link in `docs/other-versions.scss` in the format of 'version x'
-	1. `gulp styleguide-build`
-	1. `rm -rf old_styleguides/x` where `x` is the major version of your release (e.g. 3)
-	1. `cp -r build/ old_styleguides/x`
-	1. `rm -rf old_styleguides/x/y/`, where y is a major release, for all major releases.
-This removes copies of old styleguides in your current styleguide (the older styleguides should already be stored in `old_styleguides`)
-	1. `gulp ci`
-	1. `cd ../library`

 1. Run `gulp ci` - one final check!

 1. Run `gulp release-commit` to commit the release.